kryllyxofficial01/kryllyxofficial01/README.md

 ### Random Facts About Me
 - High Schooler
-- Can Reach 13 CPS on mouse, and 12 CPS on spacebar.
+- Can Reach 14 CPS on mouse, 13 CPS on spacebar, and 20 CPS with both up arrow and spacebar.
-- Making a Calculator in Minecraft (about 1/3 done).
+- Making a CPU in Minecraft (1/8 done).

 ### Languages You'll Typically Find Me Coding In
 <p align="left">